omkarh20/PalmPilot/README.md

 # PalmPilot

 PalmPilot is a hand-gesture based video playback system.
 Arduino sensors detect your hand gestures and the appropriate actions such as forward, rewind, volume-up etc are triggered.
-All actions are customizable.
+Actions are detected by two ultrasonic sensors and one infrared sensor.
+A push button is used to toggle gesture detection, can be disabled when detection is not required.
+All gesture-action pairs are customizable through the app ui.

 ## Gestures